ctfs/write-ups/defkthon-ctf/misc-200/README.md

 myImage.save("image.jpeg")
 ```

-The image presented, when cropped and flipped, shows the following:
+The image, when cropped and flipped, shows the following:

 ![flag{ youc@n'tseeme }](image.jpeg)